basysKom/basyskom_toolbox/tool.compiler_warnings_as_error.md

 ## Goals

-Prevent problematic code from "creeping" in.
+Prevent problematic code from silently "creeping" in.

 ## Description